netizener/wb-snippets/README.md

 # wb-snippets
-Some code snippets that I use during web development
+Code snippets to bootstrap your projects during development time.
+Also, contains some resource guides to ease development while coding